MicrosoftDocs/visualstudio-docs/bridge/articles/bridge-to-kubernetes-vs-code.md

 Logging output is written to the **Bridge to Kubernetes** window after your development computer is connected to your Kubernetes cluster.

 Click on the **Kubernetes** Status bar and choose **Show connection diagnostics information**.
-This command prints the current environment variables and DNS entires in the logging output.
+This command prints the current environment variables and DNS entries in the logging output.

 Additionally, you can find the diagnostic logs in the `Bridge to Kubernetes` directory in your development computer's TEMP directory.
 On Windows 10, that's in `%TEMP%\Bridge to Kubernetes`.
 On a Mac, the TEMP directory can be found by running `echo $TMPDIR` from a terminal window.
 On Linux, it is `/tmp/Bridge to Kubernetes`.